- 1 How to Transfer VHS to DVD without a Capture Device or Computer

 - If you wish to transfer your VHS to 1080p quality, this would be the set to go for.

-- An HDMI output port is provided to record your your VHS family movies in Full HD and play them back in your HDTV.
+- An HDMI output port is provided to record your your VHS family movies in Full HD and play them back on your HDTV.

 - For DVD transfer the set accepts only DVD-R discs or DVD-RW discs.

-- You can’t convert copy-protected VHS tapes aka Hollywood movies.
-Anyway, why would you want to convert Hollywood movies when you can get them in DVD or Blu-ray?
+- You can’t convert copy-protected VHS tapes or Hollywood movies.
+The built-in Macrovision protection will bar you from doing it.
+Anyway, why would you want to convert Hollywood movies when you can get them on DVD or Blu-ray?

-Check out the Funai VCR DVD Recorder combo at Amazon.
+Check out this Funai VCR DVD Recorder combo.

 Sanyo DVD Recorder-VCR Combo